stuartj073/Memory-Card-Game/README.md

 The main part of the game will be enlisted within the start-game page.
 The structure of the page will make it very evident as to how the game will be played.
 The main heading will be at the top of the screen but in a smaller font-size, just to give more importance to the main function of this page.
 There will  be a game info section, detailing the number of flips, the time left in the game, and the score the player has at any given time throughout the game (each correct match will be rewarded with 10 points).

 The game itself will be a simple card matching memory game, whereby the user has to match up the correct icons with each other in the game until every card within the game section has been matched up.
 The game will be accompanied by background music, while each correct/incorrect flip will be accompanied by different sounds and alerts.
 When the game comes to completion, either through the timer running out or the user completing the match up sequence, a text overlay with the title of either "Game over" or "Victory!" will be displayed.
 This will take up the entire length and width of the screen with a slightly dark background.
 The user will then have the option to contribute to the high score leaderboard with their own name and score while also having the option to begin the game right over again.

+To allow for more interest from the player I decided to include a 'record-time' parameter in the game info section.
+This will allow the user to challenge themself to beat their current score and to improve on it as much as they can whenever they play the game.
+Using localStorage within the browser, a player's best time will always remain within the parameter above the game area.

 ### Overlays